Lav15/lavjain.github.io/portfolio/platform.md

 ---
+layout: page
-title: ""
+title: Platform Migrations Portfolio
 ---
-# Platform Migrations Portfolio

 _*All projects listed were delivered within corporate enterprise environments; technical source code is proprietary and cannot be shared._

 This domain focuses on modernizing data ecosystems, scaling analytics platforms, and implementing robust governance to ensure data integrity and high-performance reporting.